TinaHeiligers/senior-enrichment/README.md

   * can create a campus: POST to '/campuses'
   * can edit a campus's info: PUT to '/campuses/:campusId' - campus info such as name
-  * can edit a campus's student info: including adding/removing a student to/from that campus: PUT '/students/:studentId/' only passing in a campusId from campus goet the campus id, then to remove a student, find
+  * can edit a campus's student info: including adding/removing a student to/from that campus: PUT '/students/:studentId/' only passing in a campusId from campus to the campus id, then to remove a student
   * can delete a campus
   * can create a student
   * can edit a student's info, including the campus that student is assigned to